fileops/swmmNode_basic_example/README.md

 # Modifying the example

 You can modify the demo to work with your own files.
-THe following is a short set of simple changes you can make right away.
+The following is a short set of simple changes you can make right away.

-## Install your own .inp file
+## Install your own .out file

 In File Explorer, go to the directory:
 ```